uhop/nano-binary-search/ARCHITECTURE.md

 # Architecture

-`nano-binary-search` is a single-function, zero-dependency ESM library: a binary search (lower bound) whose every result is a valid
+`nano-binary-search` is a single-file, zero-dependency ESM library: a binary search (lower bound) whose every result is a valid
-`Array.prototype.splice()` index.
+`Array.prototype.splice()` index, plus a family of sorted-array operations built on it.
 It runs on Node.js (every non-EOL release), Bun, and Deno.
 No build step, no transpilation — the published tarball is the source.

 ## Project layout

 ```
-index.js       # The entire implementation — one exported arrow function
+index.js       # The entire implementation — the core primitive and the derived family
 index.d.ts     # Hand-written type declarations — the authoritative type contract
 tests/
-├── test-binary-search.js   # Functional tests (ESM)
+├── test-binary-search.js   # Core primitive tests (ESM)
+├── test-sorted-ops.js      # Sorted-array functions tests (ESM)
 ├── test-types.ts           # TypeScript typing tests
 └── test-cjs.cjs            # CommonJS usage tests
 ```